marynasavchenko/onlinestore-microservices/README.md

 Online store is a microservices application.
 It contains of:

+1. An order service - manages orders
-1. A customer service - manages customer data
+2. A customer service - manages customer data
-2. A configuration service - manages a services configuration information
+3. A configuration service - manages a services configuration information
-3. A Postgres SQL database
+4. A Postgres SQL database

 ## **Building**